erobwen/causality/README.md

 ![Alt text](/docs/logotype.png?raw=true "Causality Logotype")

-Simple, scalable state management and reactive programming, using ES6 proxies.
+Reactive programming for simple, scalable state management, using ES6 proxies.

 # Installation

 Installation: npm install causalityjs --save

-# Getting Started
+# Usage

 It is possible to create several instances of causality, called worlds, each with its separate config and dependencies.
 As the name implies, you typically just create one single causality world for your app to use.
 But you can sometimes benefit from created several isolated worlds where causality isolates observation and event propagation within each world.